-Wiley was the representative for Alabama’s 2nd congressional district and was a Democrat.
+Wiley was the representative for Alabama’s 2nd congressional district as a Democrat.
 He served from 1907 to 1909.

 He was previously the representative for Alabama’s 2nd congressional district as a Democrat from 1905 to 1907; the representative for Alabama’s 2nd congressional district as a Democrat from 1903 to 1905; and the representative for Alabama’s 2nd congressional district as a Democrat from 1901 to 1903.